SpongePowered/SpongeDocs/source/preparing/index.rst

 What is this about?
 ~~~~~~~~~~~~~~~~~~~

-The articles within the contents of this section explain how to best set up your development environment.
+The articles in this section explain how to best set up your development environment.

 Who should read this?
 ~~~~~~~~~~~~~~~~~~~~~